Next: GVFS based methods, Previous: Inline methods, Up: Configuration [Contents][Index]

 authorization, TRAMP provides for an extended syntax in

-format (where user is username, %
+user%domain format (where user is username, % is the

 percent symbol, and domain is the windows domain name).
 An example: